splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 Release metrics and the standard Slack release announcement are sent only after the connector version is confirmed on Splunkbase.

+For SDK apps, metrics compare the manifest in the immutable queued package with a manifest generated from the previous semantic-release tag.
+Metrics and Slack notifications are attempted independently so one failure does not suppress the other.

 ## Failure handling

 | Condition | Queue behavior | Notification |